SPONSORED BY DEPTFORD X9 Brookmill Rd, Saint John's, SE8 4HL, London

 Sotto Sale Projects presents LACUNA, -“I wouldn’t see anything at all, but then I’d see it in joyful fragments”-.
 A group exhibition featuring the work of Yulia Iosilzon, Matete Martini, Barbara Alegre.

-The exhibition opens a dialogue between the three artists, raising questions about time, identity and memory.
-Transcending lines between the real and the virtual, and revealing the fragility of a society rooted in individualism.
-Opening a spectrum of new possibilities where “we can do lots of things…”
+This exhibition opens a dialogue between the three female artists, raising questions of time, identity and memory.
+Transcending lines between reality and fiction, and revealing the fragility of a society rooted in individualism.
+Opening a spectrum of new possibilities where - we can do lots of things -.

 Diverse mediums - sculpture, painting, sound and video - take us deeper into the layers beneath the superficial and the obvious.
 Matete Martini’s paintings, saturated with associations to Italian futurism and pittura metafisica carry narratives and criticism towards patriarcal structures.